All students enroll in at least one Experiential Learning Block, and can take up to four.

 Spend a Block interning for a business.
 Do volunteer work for a nonprofit.
 Take part in research.
 From painting to politics, from healthcare to social work, and from science labs to art studios, options abound.

-- be based upon clear, well-articulated and measurable objectives
+- involve clear and measurable objectives

-- incorporate meaningful learning and working dimensions
+- incorporate meaningful learning and work

 - foster personal growth